Diet, Nutrition & Healthy Eating

 Try to cut out unhealthy foods and replace them with healthier options daily

 We hear over and over about dieting, bad foods, saturated fats, slimming, but most people are very confused from all this information and they don't know what to choose.
-Why not take it step-by-step?
-To protect your heart you only need simple changes to your lifestyle and diet.
-Simple?
-Yes it is

 Top 10 foods to help your heart: